bseymour/bseymour.github.io/_posts/2018-12-07-Cloudinary-Images.md

   alt: Butterfly, fluttering by.
 Powered by Cloudinary
 ---

-Having recently joined the team at Cloudinary, it made sense to start leveraging ~~their~~ our amazing dynamic media APIs.
+Having recently joined the team at [Cloudinary](https://cloudinary.com/), it brilliant to be able to start leveraging ~~their~~ our amazing dynamic media APIs.

 Here is a live example using srcset and Dynamic Media served by Cloudinary:
 {% assign image = page.Cl-image[0] %}
 {% include srcset-and-cloudinary.html %}

+## Code Changes Needed

 In my front matter (in _config.yml) I added some new site-wide defaults and configurations relating to Responsive Images (and Dynamic Image requests):